imranhsayed/gatsby-woocommerce-themes/packages/gatsby-woocommerce-theme/README.md

 1. Installation:
 `npm i gatsby-wordpress-theme-phoenix`

-2. Add the following configuration to your `gatsby-config.js` and put your WordPress Site URL in `wordPressUrl` e.g. `https://example.com`
+2. Add the following configuration to your `gatsby-config.js` and put wordPressUrl, gatsbySiteUrl and googleTagManagerId.

 ```javascript
 module.exports = {